A Guide to Full-Time RV Living in South Carolina

 Full-Time RVing in Greenville

 You can visit attractions in Greenville, including Falls Park on the Reedy, Greenville Zoo, or the Liberty Bridge.
-If you don’t own an RV, you can find RV rental options to explore the city, which was referred to as a national model for a pedestrian-friendly city by the New York Times.
+If you don’t own an RV, consider renting one to explore the city—The New York Times has called it a national model for pedestrian-friendly design.
 Greenville has many outdoor plazas, restaurants, and farmers’ markets.

 RVing in Greenville FAQs